ananthuthilakan/Github_Update_Checker/README.md

-# Multi threaded update github update checker for your script
+# Multi threaded github update checker for your script

-AUTOHOTKEY H
+## Only for AUTOHOTKEY H